ampletorque/vagrant-setup/NOTES.md

 A 'project report card' could be good too.

+### User / Account Handling

+Prevent accounts from being created with duplicate email addresses, with a unique constraint on User.email.
+If an order is placed by a non-logged in user with an email address that is not 'taken', create an account for that email.
+If the email address is already taken, do not associate the order with an account.
+If the email is not taken, create an account for that email/order.

+In a logged-in user's account page, show a form which allows associating an orphan order by order ID and postal code.

+If possible, provide alternate means of associating orders easily, but think very carefully about the security implications of doing so.

 ### Better Account Page (as in the 'My Account' page)

 The current page makes it very difficult to figure out your order status.